neonexmax/slate/source/includes/_general.md

 - Root Endpoint
   - ```/api/v1```
 - All endpoints return either a JSON object or array.
-- Data is returned in descending order.
-The largest or newest comes first, the smallest or oldest last.
 - Users can use the Open API provided by BitMusa to develop the following functions for trading.